Opioids for Chronic Aches & Pains

 - Yes, that is a Game of Thrones reference.
 Throughout the books and show, the “milk of the poppy” comes up again and again, prescribed by the “maesters” of Westeros, always to horribly wounded and dying characters — of which there are quite a few, of course.

 - “Not caring” is a highly subjective and imprecise way of explaining an extremely complex phenomenon.
-Opioids don’t actually stop pain at the source in any sense.
-That is, information about tissue damage flows normally from your tissues to your central nervous system.
-Opioids change how those warning signals are processed and interpreted at quite a high level.
-They modify/decrease perception of pain rather than the sensation of it, your pain tolerance, and your behavioural responses — all subtly different things.
+Opioids don’t actually stop pain at the source.
+That is, information about tissue damage flows normally from your tissues to your central nervous system (with some possible exceptions).
+Mostly, opioids change how those warning signals are processed and interpreted in the brain.
+One way to put it is that they tinker with the perception of pain rather than the sensation of it, your pain tolerance, and your emotional and behavioural responses to pain — all subtly different things.

 - Ingraham.
-The Medical Blind Spot for Aches, Pains & Injuries: Most physicians are unqualified to care for many common pain and injury problems, especially the more stubborn and tricky ones. ❐ PainScience.com.
-1021 words.
-Doctors lack the skills and knowledge needed to care for most common aches, pains, and injury problems, especially the chronic cases, and even the best are poor substitutes for physical therapists.
-This has been proven in a number of studies, like Stockard et al, who found that 82% of medical graduates “failed to demonstrate basic competency in musculoskeletal medicine.”
-It’s just not their thing, and people with joint or meaty body pain should take their family doctor’s advice with a grain of salt.
+The Medical Blind Spot for Aches, Pains & Injuries: Most physicians are unqualified to care for many common pain and injury problems, especially the more stubborn and tricky ones.
+PainScience.com.
+1387 words.
+Most doctors lack the skills and knowledge needed to care for common aches, pains, and injury problems, especially the chronic cases, which they tend to underestimate the complexity of.
+This has been shown by many studies, like Stockard et al., who found that 82% of medical graduates “failed to demonstrate basic competency in musculoskeletal medicine.”
+It’s just not their thing, and people with puzzling or stubborn pain should take their family doctor’s advice with a large grain of salt, and even lower their expectations of specialists (who tend to be too specialized).

 By all means, discuss opioids with your family physician — but it’s really the domain of specialists, preferably a doctor at a pain clinic, or any specialist who deals with a lot of chronic body pain (neurologists, rheumatologists).